2021: Commercially available

 NO HANDLING OF NANOPARTICLES

-The NMP1 combines the generation, selection and deposition of nanoparticles in one automated process allowing the customer to print new materials without handling nanoparticles.
-The system is controlled via a secure web interface and can run automatically.
+The VSP-P1 combines generation, combination and deposition of nanoparticles in one automated process, enabling you to print new nanoscale materials without handling nanoparticles.
+The complete system is operated through a secure and intuitive web interface that allows for automated material production.

 BENEFITS OF ADDITIVE MANUFACTORING